deepbsd/Farchi/README.md

 Hope you have fun!

 ## simplest.sh

+Currently this only works on a non-UEFI bios.
+I will have to change this.
+Time marches on and conditions were different when I first wrote this script.

 This is a starter script for your own script.
 It has the bare essentials for installing your own MBR-based installation.
 The same "you'll need to change" fules apply.
 But this is a simpler script to start